ompl/pyplusplus/README.txt

 Documentation
 -------------

-For examples and tutorials see the pyplusplus web site.
+For examples and tutorials see the Py++ web site.
 An API reference is available in the directory docs/apidocs in the source archive.

 If you obtained the source code from the subversion repository you